navpil/loggol/Readme.md

 ## Guidelines

+### Implementation vs API

 Do not put logging implementation/configuration into a library which is used by others.

+Keep only API libraries as your dependencies if you intend your project be included into another project (namely `org.apache.logging.log4j:log4j-api`, `org.slf4j:slf4j-api` and `commons-logging:commons-logging`).
+Make any implementations and bindings `optional` in child projects.
+Only include implementations and bindings as `compile` (or `runtime`) in the _aggregate_ project - be it a .war file or a main project.

+If your dependency includes implementation - please exclude it.
+Use correct versions of libraries in your `dependencyManagement` section, it's especially important for `slf4j` because even while version 2.x has backward compatible API with 1.x, its bindings are different.

+**Log4j/reload4j** is special since it's misbehaving (in a way).
+It either requires inclusion of implementation, forcing to exclude them in an importing project.
+Or it forces making it optional, which may cause `ClassNotFoundException` if no logging library is added.
+This project uses the `exclude` approach as the more realistic scenario.

+**JUL** is special because it requires either some static configuration or it should be configured through system properties.
+It does not use SPI mechanism.

+### Other considerations

 Do not forget to close MDC.